mughu94/haproxy/README.md

 # Haproxy has been TESTED and Working on Centos 7/8 By MUGHU

+> [!NOTE]
+> You can change the version with another version on the official website of haproxy https://www.haproxy.org/

-# Install required packages and HAProxy
+## Install required packages and HAProxy
 ```
 sudo yum install gcc pcre-devel tar make -y